syslua/syslua/docs/architecture/08-apply-flow.md

     ├─► PHASE 4: PLANNING
     │   ├─► Get current installed state from store
-    │   ├─► Compute diff: desired (manifest) vs current │   │   ├─► to_realize = derivations not in store
+    │   ├─► Compute diff: desired (manifest) vs current │   │   ├─► to_realize = builds not in store
-    │   │   └─► to_deactivate = current activations not in manifest
+    │   │   └─► to_unbind = current binds not in manifest
     │   ├─► Build execution DAG from manifest
-    │   │   ├─► Nodes: derivations and activations
+    │   │   ├─► Nodes: builds and binds
-    │   │   └─► Edges: derivation dependencies (from opts)
+    │   │   └─► Edges: build dependencies (from inputs)
     │   └─► Topologically sort DAG for execution order │
     ├─► PHASE 5: EXECUTION